Babak's Oriental Carpets

 MEDIUM TO HIGH

 Bidjars and Goltogs represent excellent value and are one of the safer investments.
-Bidjars are proverbially sturdy and beautifully coloured, and because production has been limited for more than twenty years, they are very rare.
+Bidjars are proverbially sturdy and beautifully colored and, because production has been limited for more than twenty years, they are very rare.

 For any further questions please call us at: (250) 480-7114